-What are the five forces
+What are the Five Forces (5F)?

-“The Five Forces is a framework for understanding the competitive forces at work in an industry and which drive the way economic value is divided among industry actors” ISC webpages
+“The Five Forces is a framework for understanding the competitive forces at work in an industry and which drive the way economic value is divided among industry actors” ISC webpages.

 … and what the Five Forces (5F) good for?

 As an innovator wouldn’t you want to know if you will be profiting from your idea or if someone else (e.g. a key supplier, your distribution channel or your customer) will rapidly capture the majority of the economic benefits of your idea?
-Apple sells only 15% of smartphones but makes >60% of the industry profits and it used to be over 90% for many years.

 - understand your industry of interest

 - how profits within an industry will be distributed